The \'etale local structure of algebraic stacks: Luna's fundamental lemma and universality of adequate moduli spaces

-The surjectivity of \eqref{E:universal} is an \'etale-local property on $X$; indeed, the injectivity of \eqref{E:universal} implies the gluing condition in \'etale descent.
+The surjectivity of \eqref{E:universal} is an \'etale-local property on $X$ since the injectivity of \eqref{E:universal} implies the gluing condition in \'etale descent.
 Thus, we may assume that $X$ is affine.
 In particular, $\cX$ is quasi-compact and since any map $\cX \to Y$ factors through a quasi-compact open of $Y$, we may assume that $Y$ is also quasi-compact.
-Let $g \co \cX \to Y$ be a map and $p \co Y' \to Y$ be an \'etale presentation where $Y'$ is an affine scheme.
-The pullback $f \co \cX' \to \cX$ of $p \co Y' \to Y$ along $g \co \cX \to Y$ is representable, \'etale, surjective and induces an isomorphism of stabilizer group schemes at all points.